N-ickMorris/Machine-Learning/README.md

 - forest.py    *:Predict with a Random Forest model*
 - xgboost.py   *:Predict with a XGBoost Tree model*
 - keras.py     *:Predict with a Neural Network model*
-- subsemble.py *:Predict with an ensemble of models and partitions*
+- subsemble.py *:Predict with an Ensemble of models and partitions*
-- blend.py     *:Predict with an ensemble of models*
+- blend.py     *:Predict with an Ensemble of models*

 ## Unsupervised
-- kmeans.py *:Predict with a k-means model*
+- kmeans.py *:Predict with a k-Means model*
-- birch.py *:Predict with a birch model*
+- birch.py *:Predict with a Birch model*
-- mixture.py *:Predict with a gaussian mixture model*
+- mixture.py *:Predict with a Gaussian Mixture model*

 ## Time Series
 - lstm.py *:Predict with a Long Short Term Memory Neural Network model*